cruisemaniac/cruisemaniac.com_website/content/projects-and-talks/_index.md

 I love talking about tech in meetups and conferences.
 I've got some of them here:

+I conducted a level 100 Workshop for the AWS Usergroup in Dubai.
+Slides from the workshop are here:

+{{<speakerdeck ea1579523ce740b29f293564d19cad3b>}}

 My "boring" talk at AWS Kochi In Dec, 2023 about building Engineering Velocity using DevOps.

 {{< youtube kFcaLd3O1Gg >}}